 Many graduate nursing courses are online.
 Some require in-person meetings a few times during the semester.

 Each semester's nursing course offerings can be accessed on the Rutgers University Schedule of Classes ;by choosing both "Newark" and/or "Newark Online" as the Campus Location, "Graduate" as the Level of Study, then the appropriate "Semester Term."

 Taking a semester off is possible.
 If you do not plan to register for courses during a regular semester (spring or fall), you must register for "Matriculation Continued" by contacting the graduate program coordinator in the Office of Student Services to obtain a special permission number.
 Registering for Matriculation Continued allows you to retain active student status for a nominal student fee.
-There is no tuition for this type of registration however failure to maintain matriculation will result in forfeiture of your status as a College of Nursing graduate student and may require review of your academic record for readmittance to the graduate program.
+There is no tuition for this type of registration however failure to maintain matriculation will result in forfeiture of your status as a School of Nursing graduate student and may require review of your academic record for readmittance to the graduate program.

 Are you thinking about Applying?